pla | Phillip Lehn Architect

 In addition to Tara Memorial Park's Stupa ~ columbarium and two different kinds of crematoriums, and parking, what else could the campus include?

 The Upper level would be reserved for those selected to be cremated on the bluff in the traditional Tibetan way.

 The roof would feature an elevator, stair, prayer wheels, grass for family outdoor prayers and picnics,

 and one of the Pacific Northwest's most inspiring panoramas.

-In August 2012, Her Eminence Dagmo Kusho Sakya asked His Eminence Ngawang Migyur if he would donate GTi's high bluff view lots in north Edmonds for the purpose of cremating and memorializing the extraordinary life of her aging husband, His Holiness Jigdal Dagchen Sakya, the first high Tibetan lama to immigrate to the United States and eldest holder of a sacred unbroken family lineage that's over 1000 years old.
+In August 2012, Her Eminence Dagmo Kusho Sakya asked His Eminence Ngawang Migyur if he would donate GTi's high bluff view lots in north Edmonds for the purpose of cremating and memorializing the extraordinary life of her aging husband, His Holiness Jigdal Dagchen Sakya, the first high Tibetan lama to immigrate to the United States and eldest holder of a sacred unbroken family lineage that's lasted more than 1000 years.
 Sacred relics recovered from traditional Tibetan Buddhist cremations of high lamas are deeply revered, but the highly efficient, smokeless and odorless crematoriums required in the United States incinerate all remains uniformly to a very fine ash.

 In considering the project's many challenges and opportunities, I proposed Tara Memorial Park, a nonsectarian regional center to serve all members of the Pacific Northwest's growing international community of Buddhists.
-The proposal included a traditional Tibetan crematorium to be used rarely and exclusively for the Khön Lineage and a few other precious heroes who had lived exceptionally selfless lives benefiting all beings, a contemporary smokeless and odorless crematorium for all others, and a Stupa~Collumbarium to display and memorialize the remains of those cremated.
+The proposal included a traditional Tibetan crematorium to be used rarely and exclusively for the sacred Khön Lineage and those very few others who had lived exceptionally selfless lives benefiting all beings, a contemporary smokeless and odorless crematorium for all others, and a Stupa~Collumbarium to display and memorialize the remains of those cremated.
 Given its location, size and significance, the Stupa~Collumbarium was intended to be seen and honored as a sacred landmark upon entering and leaving Puget Sound when passing through Admiralty Inlet.